 Brake must be engaged, motion control levers out (neutral lock position) and PTO switch "OFF" to start engine.
 (It is not necessary for the operator to be in the seat to start the engine.)

-4.1.9 Hour Meter: Located just left of center on console.
+4.1.9 Hour Meter: Located on the right fuel tank.
 The hour meter is connected to a pressure switch installed in the engine block and it records the number of hours that the engine has run.
 If the ignition switch is left on without engine running, hour meter will not run.